-- Man is the recipient of this instruction
+- Humans are the recipient of this instruction

-- Man has free choice to follow or to not follow that instruction, in other words, follow or not follow God’s rules
+- Humans have free choice to follow or to not follow that instruction, in other words, follow or not follow God’s rules

 - There’s no coercion from God… just clear instruction—God is not a ‘bully’